 The purpose of WA is:

-On September 24th, the Women’s Auxiliary hosted our Fall 2018 Networking Luncheon.
-We gathered to hear from women from all walks of life speak on the realities of our everyday lives and encourage us in the midst of these challenges.
+On September 27th, 2021, the Women’s Auxiliary hosted our Fall Networking Luncheon.
+We gathered to hear women from all walks of life speak on several different topics.
 The following five seminars were offered:

 On April 29, 2019, the Woman’s Auxiliary hosted our Spring Luncheon featuring Woman’s Auxiliary Board Member and Southern Seminary First Lady Mary Mohler.
 She encouraged the almost 300 attendees on the topic of gratitude, which is also the theme of her book “Growing in Gratitude: Rediscovering the Joy of a Thankful Heart.”